DevrelSpace/Devrel-Notebook/Devrel-Management/README.md

   * **PRsOverTime**: how many pull requests have been submitted over time
   * **NewContributorsMaintainers**: ratio of new contributors to maintainers

-Remember that the number itself isn’t the goal — it’s the process of tracking them over time and finding patterns in the data that can inform project and process improvements
+Remember that the number itself isn’t the goal — it’s the process of tracking them over time and finding patterns in the data that can inform project and process improvements.
+Not everything you can measure, should be measured.
+Don’t be a data puker, be a data analyst.
+Be laser focused on the things that matter & provide actionable insights